geosoft1/tools/HOWTO.md

 Due to maintenance procedure this sites can be inaccessible.
 You must try later.

+Note that if you receive this message repeatedly and sourceforge is not offline use `` -e `` switch to install emergency ide version because from some reason the last version of the ide is not available.

         Permission denied (publickey).

 You enter a wrong password.
 Reinstall and check the password.

+**Useful installation schemes**

+Install curent go compiler, LiteIDE X27.1 with git, in classroom mode, without qt libs

+        ./Install.sh -gcse X27.1

 **Using go from Terminal**